huanyushi/SYSU-SPA-Labreport-Template/README_EN.md

 I have added the following content:

-- **References**, which acknowledge the use of others' knowledge and are essential for maintaining academic integrity.
+- **References**: Acknowledging the use of others' knowledge is crucial for maintaining academic integrity.

-- **Code Appendix**, providing examples of using the Lstlisting environment to display code used in the lab report.
+- **Code Appendix**: This section provides examples of using the Lstlisting environment to display code used in the lab report.

-- **Common Commands Display**, as some students may be new to LaTeX, this template also provides a display of commonly used commands for easy reference.
+- **Common Commands Display**:  Since some students may be new to LaTeX, this template also includes a display of commonly used commands for easy reference.

 ### Notes
-1. References should be imported into a `bib` file, and the compilation sequence should follow `xelatex `-> `bibtex` -> `xelatex` -> `xelatex`.
+1. References should be imported into the `bib` file, and the compilation sequence should follow `xelatex `-> `bibtex` -> `xelatex` -> `xelatex`.
+If you want to adjust the style of the references, you only need to modify the `\bibliography{}` command in `main.tex`.
-2. Configuration for the lstlisting code environment is as follows, importing code in the Python language.
-You can manually change or add other programming languages, and refer to the manual of the listings package for other related configurations.
+2. The configuration for the lstlisting code environment is as follows, with code imported in the Python language.
+You can manually change or add other programming languages, and consult the listings package manual for further configurations.
 ```latex
 \usepackage{listings}
 \definecolor{c1}{HTML}{2752C9} % defined color